 Top tip

 Be mindful in the kitchen and don’t rush the process.
-Heat the milk up slowly so it doesn’t scald or burn, and use a ladle to separate the ricotta curds from the milk.
+Heat the milk slowly so it doesn’t scald or burn, and use a ladle to separate the ricotta curds from the milk.
 If you try pouring it through the cheesecloth it will splash and create a mess, and also clog the sieve, costing you more time than necessary.

 Homemade Ricotta Cheese Recipe